JerryChenZeyun/aws-health-api-organization-view/README.md

     ec2-user:~/environment $ `python health_org_demo.py`

     Once the code has been executed successfully, You can see the output from Cloud9, showing the health status info summary, and detail health info in json format.

 ![Image of Yaktocat](https://github.com/JerryChenZeyun/aws-health-api-organization-view/blob/master/media/Screen%20Shot%202020-02-27%20at%208.35.19%20pm.png)

 12. Analyze the health event data printed at the Cloud9 terminal.
 In the Cloud9 terminal, we will find the json format data retrieved from health api call at organization level.

+    Caveat: If the response for the script execution shows that there's no affected accounts/event details/entities, it's because the Lab account doesn't have any resource impacted by those service events.
+While Lab users should still be able to get the general service events data, including event arn, impacting regions, etc.
 <br />

 # Visualize the health event csv data through QuickSight